What is the origin story of Rhea Classical Reviews?

 How can I become involved with Rhea Classical Reviews?

 We are always looking for reviewers!
-Our general process is outlined here.
-If you are an emerging or alternative scholar who wishes to write a review for Rhea, please reach out to us at firstname.lastname@example.org with your qualifications and let us know if there are any books on our book list that interest you.
+Our general review process is outlined here.
+If you are an emerging or alternative scholar who wishes to write a review for Rhea, please reach out with your qualifications and let us know if there are any books on our book list that interest you.
 If you have another book in mind that you want to review on our list, please get in touch with us directly.
 It may have already been selected, but we are always happy to help you find another book.
-When in doubt, send us an email - we are here to answer your questions!
+When in doubt, send us an email – we are here to answer your questions!

 We also have opportunities for authors and reviewers to join our editorial board.
 If you would like to serve on our editorial board and help us run Rhea, please let us know, broadly, about your strengths and interests (editing, fundraising, outreach, etc.).
 We appreciate any help you can offer.